 Adulthood is messy, hard, and uncomfortable; so is childhood.
 And where would we be if we never had someone help us sort the mess into something beautiful?
 So, I pulled out the bent card with smeared numbers she gave me, sent a text, and asked her for coffee.

 I sure hope she accepts.”

 This story was submitted to Love What Matters by Alison Wright.
 You can follow her journey on Facebook.
-Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.
+Join the Love What Matters family and subscribe to our newsletter.

 Help us show compassion is contagious.
 SHARE this story on Facebook with family and friends.